Titas-In-Cloud/Team-Project-Specification-2/specification-2/README.md

 There are specific functions which need to be performed for different types of functionalities.
 Run code below in ```Terminal``` if you want to:
  1. Pick the pictures that need to be modified - ```pipenv run python main.py storage```
-    * Write the full directory path from the parent directory (which is:
+    * Write the full directory path starting from the parent directory (which should be: ..\practical-3\specification-2) when choosing pictures.
-    ..\practical-3\specification-2)
     * If the inputted directory does not exist the package will automatically create one.
+    * Follow further instructions in ```Terminal``` for storing the pictures.
  2. See the list of picked pictures - ```pipenv run python main.py list```
  3. Create JPEG thumbnails of chosen pictures - ```pipenv run python main.py thumbnail```
+    * Follow instructions in ```Terminal``` to set the size of JPEG thumbnails and folder where the thumbnails will be saved.
  4. Start the modification process of the chosen pictures - ```pipenv run python main.py filters```
     * After you started the modification process, please input help for a list of